Before the Adventure

 Can I bring my kids?

-Does my ticket include General Admission?
+Does my ticket include admission?

 Are tickets refundable?